-With a rare intelligence, David Robert Mitchell's first feature "The Myth of the American Sleepover" captured a group of teenagers over the course of a long summer weekend.
-At times, the 2011 release evoked nostalgia for the limited goals of a young mind.
+David Robert Mitchell's intelligently observed first feature "The Myth of the American Sleepover" captured a group of teenagers over the course of a long summer weekend.
+At times, the 2011 release evoked nostalgia for the limited goals of a young person's mind.
 For his sophomore effort, "It Follows," Mitchell returns to that subject from a perspective that at first may seem like a radical change of direction, since it finds him working within the constrains of the horror genre.
-But rather than changing his approach to accommodate expectations, Mitchell manages to bend them into an instrument for his own ideas.
+But rather than altering his approach to accommodate expectations, Mitchell manages to bend them into an instrument for his own ideas.

-While "Myth of the American Sleepover" took the whiny young archetypes of a John Hughes movie in an expressionistic direction, "It Follows" turns to eighties teen slashers of the "Halloween" and "Nightmare on Elm Street" variety while elevating them to a more abstract plane, rendering the looming threat of adulthood in ominous terms.
+While "Myth of the American Sleepover" elevated the whiny young archetypes of a John Hughes movie to expressionistic heights, "It Follows" turns to eighties teen slashers of the "Halloween" and "Nightmare on Elm Street" variety with an eye for their metaphorical implications, by rendering the looming threat of adulthood in ominous terms.

 At the movie's world premiere in Cannes, a programmer introduced "It Follows" as a blend of the atmospheric classic horror movies of Jacques Tourneur ("I Walked With a Zombie") and the metaphorical coming-of-age elements of John Carpenter.
 That's an apt starting point for describing a strange and menacing supernatural story that offers its fair share of allegorical depth.
 Even its calculated scares come from a real place.